-Kryton is pleased to be presenting a technical seminar on the latest Advancements in the Evaluation of Self-Sealing properties of Permeability Reducing Admixtures at the ACI Spring 2017 Convention in Detroit, MI.
+Kryton is pleased to present a technical seminar on the lates advancements in the evaluation of self-sealing properties of permeability-reducing admixtures at the ACI Spring 2017 Convention in Detroit, Michigan.

-Kryton’s Research and Development Manager, Alireza Biparva will be presenting an innovative test method to study and characterize the self-sealing performance of concrete by directly measuring water flow rates through leaking cracks based on research done in conjunction with Assistant Professor of Civil Engineering at the University of Victoria, Dr. Rishi Gupta.
+Kryton’s Research and Development Manager Alireza Biparva will be discussing an innovative test method to study and characterize the self-sealing performance of concrete by directly measuring water flow rates through leaking cracks based on research done in conjunction with the assistant professor of civil engineering at the University of Victoria, Dr. Rishi Gupta.

-Self-sealing is a critical short and long-term performance property of Permeability Reducing Admixtures.
-They are continuing to become the new standard in waterproofing, and are replacing the need for externally applied membranes.
+Self-sealing is a critical short and long-term performance property of permeability-reducing admixtures (PRAs).
+They are continuing to become the new standard in waterproofing and are replacing the need for externally applied membranes.
 A PRA’s ability to waterproof concrete is based on reducing the permeability of the concrete.
-However, some PRA’s can be compromised by cracks that provide an easy pathway for water.
+However, some PRAs can be compromised by cracks that provide an easy pathway for water.
 The ability to self-seal micro-cracks is important for waterproofing and provides benefits to reducing corrosion.

-When added to concrete, Kryton’s Krystol Internal Membrane (KIM) chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete, and block the pathways for water and waterborne contaminants.
-Any moisture introduced over the lifespan of the concrete will initiate crystallization, ensuring permanent waterproofing protection.
+When added to concrete, KIM chemically reacts with water and unhydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete and block the pathways for water and waterborne contaminants.
+Any moisture introduced over the life span of the concrete will initiate crystallization, ensuring permanent waterproofing protection.

 Can’t make the ACI convention?
 Don’t worry, you can still contact us to schedule a meeting or a lunch and learn with one of our experts to learn more about self-sealing concrete.